berkinkinay/berkinkinay/README.md

 <ins><div align="center">Frontend Developer 👨‍💻 🚀</div></ins>

- I'm 23 and I live in Turkey.I'm a Frontend Developer who specializing in web applications development 🌐 I'm focusing the best user experience, I can optimize your applications and provide high-performance 💫 I work on `JavaScript` technologies mostly. `I am focusing on developing the new features in Software Development.` I'm also improving myself about `Backend` and `Server-side` development currently💻 I generally use to prefer Redux and Vuex for state management when I build and    develop a project on React or Vue.
+ I'm 23 and I live in Turkey.I'm a Frontend Developer who specializing in web applications development.
+ I can optimize your applications and provide high-performance I work on `JavaScript` technologies mostly. `I am focusing on developing the new features in Software Development.` I'm also improving myself about `Backend` and `Server-side` development currently💻 I generally use to prefer Redux and Vuex for state management when I build and    develop a project on React or Vue.
 I love writing user interfaces and design CSS architecture with clean code.